 Amsterdam and Dutch Side Trips

-Amsterdam stimulates all the senses, with Rembrandt's and stately architecture from its Golden Age, hidden churches and Holocaust memorials from its troubled times, and Van Gogh's and titillating street life from its modern age.
-Then, side-tripping into the countryside (and below sea-level), we hike dikes, climb windmills, tour the world's biggest flower market, and see how in Holland, "everything's just so Dutch!"
+Amsterdam stimulates all the senses, with Rembrandt's paintings and stately architecture from its Golden Age, hidden churches and Holocaust memorials from its troubled times, and Van Gogh's art and titillating street life from its modern age.
+Side-tripping into the countryside (and below sea level), we hike dikes, climb windmills, tour the world's biggest flower market, and see how in Holland, "everything's just so Dutch!"

 While Amsterdam has long been known for its tolerant attitudes, 16th-century politics forced Dutch Catholics to worship discreetly.
 Near the train station in the Red Light District, you'll find a fascinating hidden Catholic church filling the attic of three 17th-century merchants' houses.
 Don't miss the silver collection and other exhibits of daily life from 300 years ago (Oudezijds Voorburgwal 40, tel.
 020/624-6604).

 This is an impressive look at how the Dutch resisted their Nazi occupiers from 1940 to 1945.
 You'll see propaganda movie clips, study forged ID cards under a magnifying glass, and read about ingenious and courageous efforts — big and small — to hide local Jews from the Germans and undermine the Nazi regime (tram #9 from station, Plantage Kerklaan 61, tel.
 020/620-2535).